lmys2000/my-first/readme.txt

 This is my first repo.

-I'm learning how to use use it.
+I'm learning how to use it.